Dimension-AI-Technologies/Entropic/PolyScript/STARTHERE.md

 **Welcome to PolyScript - Zero-Boilerplate CLI Development**

 If you're new to PolyScript, this is your starting point.
-This guide will get you up and running in **5 minutes**.
+This guide will get you up and running quickly.

 ## What is PolyScript?